Superman vs. Muhammad Ali: Publication history

 Superman vs. Muhammad Ali was part of DC's oversized series All-New Collectors' Edition, officially numbered #C-56.

 By the late 1970s, Superman had already been joined in the comics pages with guest appearances by real-life American icons such as John F. Kennedy, Steve Allen, Bob Hope, Jerry Lewis, Allen Funt, Don Rickles, and Pat Boone.
 In 1962, he had gone up against a real-life athlete: professional wrestler Antonino Rocca.

+DC editor Julius Schwartz came up with the idea for the comic, which was quickly backed by publisher Jenette Kahn.
+In 2016, artist Neal Adams told BBC News that during the Seventies, many of DC's writers were liberals of Jewish background and that they understood prejudice; he felt that, at the time (c.
+1977), pairing the African American Ali with a mythical white figure like Superman was a subtle political act.

+Before the book could be published, DC needed approval from Ali's spiritual leader of the time, Elijah Muhammad of the Nation of Islam.
 The book suffered numerous delays, going from an original publication date of fall 1977 to spring 1978.
 By the time the book was published, Ali was no longer World Heavyweight Champion, having been dethroned by Leon Spinks in February 1978.
 Ali won back the title later that September.

 2010 re-issue

 DC Comics published two hardcover reprint editions of Superman vs. Muhammad Ali in the fall of 2010.
 One edition reprinted the original story at its original treasury size, while a deluxe edition (featuring a new cover by Neal Adams) included additional content dating back to the original book's publication.
 By 2018, the re-issue has had six printings, and Superman vs. Muhammad Ali has become one of DC's best-selling comics.

+In the 2010 book DC Comics Year By Year: A Visual Chronicle, "Writer/artist Neal Adams proclaimed that Superman vs. Muhammad Ali was 'the best comic book' he and co-writer Denny O'Neil had ever produced."
+And in 2016, Adams said that he often felt emotional when, in later years, he signed well-read original issues of the comic book for African American readers.